Yadikar-Cloud/Yadikar-Typest/README.md

 # Yadikar Typing Practice
 Multi-language multi-layout typing practice website.
 The tool is based on the [Web Typist](https://github.com/OneDeadKey/webtypist).
 This version hosts the keyboard layout module locally instead of fetching it from another source.
 More features are added:
 1. Uyghur, Turkish Layouts Added
-2. Localization to all supported layouts
+2. Localization to all supported languages
 3. No external dependancy
 4. Supports RTL languages
 5. Lesson generator